-Figure 2 shows the annual cycle of simulated CO and observations from six GMD sites selected to represent a range of latitudes.
-Observations are averaged over the period from 1999 to 2009, with the exception of Trinidad Head, which is averaged over 2002-2009.
-The RefGMI simulation (purple) is biased low at the NH sites, with the bias most prominent during the first half of the year, especially NH spring.
+This section presents a comparison of CO and OH distributions from the RefGMI, RefCO-only, and RefCO-OH simulations to each other and to observations.
+Figure 2 compares the annual cycle of CO in simulations to observations from six GMD sites selected to represent a range of latitudes.
+The RefGMI simulation (purple) is biased low at the NH sites, with the bias most prominent in the first half of the year, especially

+NH spring.
 The simulation shows less bias at the SH sites, but some negative bias is evident in SH spring.
 The RefCOonly simulation (green) shows similar results to RefGMI, including a large negative bias in the NH in spring.
 Consequently, diagnosing the cause of bias in the RefCOonly simulation can provide insight into the bias in the RefGMI simulation.